 Christie is the Executive Director and director of Humpback Whale research for the Marine Education and Research Society.
 She holds an undergraduate degree in Marine Biology from the University of British Columbia and a Master's degree from Simon Fraser University, where she studied Humpback Whale prey and energetics.
 She is particularly interested in studying and mitigating anthropogenic threats to cetaceans, with a focus on the threat of entanglement in fishing gear.
-Christie is a member of BC Marine Mammal Response Network Advisory Team and was part of the Marine Animal Emergency Response team and the Atlantic Large Whale Disentanglement Network at the Center for Coastal Studies in Cape Cod, Massachusetts.
-She has many years' experience studying Humpback Whale populations on both the east and west coasts of North America, and spent two years working with the Center for Coastal Studies’ Marine Animal Emergency Response Program to disentangle whales.
+Christie has many years' experience studying Humpback Whale populations on both the east and west coasts of North America, and spent two years working with the Center for Coastal Studies’ Marine Animal Emergency Response Program to disentangle whales.
 When she is not conducting research and response activities for MERS, Christie works with the Fisheries and Oceans Canada Species at Risk Program to aid in the recovery of marine mammal species at risk.
 She has also worked for the DFO Cetacean Research Program to conduct research on Humpback, Fin, and Killer Whales, Sea Otters, and other marine species at risk, and as a Field Biologist studying Sea Otters and Humpback Whales for the Hakai Institute on the central coast of BC.